Joel Villatoro - Mathematician

 Academic CV

-I am an American mathematician currently working as an NSF Fellow at Washington University in St. Louis.
-In the past I have worked as a postdoctoral researcher at the Max Plank Institute for Mathematics in Bonn.
+I am an American mathematician currently working as a Lecturer at Indiana University Bloomington.
+In the past I have worked as an NSF Fellow at Washington University in St. Louis and a postdoctoral researcher at the Max Plank Institute for Mathematics in Bonn.
 I received my PhD at the University of Illinois at Urbana-Champaign under the supervision of Rui Loja Fernandes.
 My primary research interests are in the theory of Lie groupoids, Lie algebroids, differentiable stacks and connections with Poisson and symplectic geometry.

 Academic Employment